 Content marketing is one of the best ways to generate awareness when you’re learning how to market an online school or course.

-What most people don’t realise is there’s much more to content marketing than simply blogging.
+What most people don’t realize is there’s much more to content marketing than simply blogging.
 You can create eBooks to accompany your courses or publish helpful infographics.

 One particularly valuable strategy is to publish “best of” articles.
 This is a great way to draw focus to your course and highlight its value, without being overly promotional.